More and more organizations are employing threat modeling processes in an effort to improve the security architecture of their applications.

 Streamlining the domain-agnostic portion of the threat modeling process through automation will allow application security experts to focus their manual efforts toward identifying domain-based threats, which are unique for every application and require more attention and due-diligence.

 Additionally, it saves the precious time of scarce security experts, which prevents the threat modeling process from becoming a bottleneck, allowing it to harmonize with the rapid release cycles of Agile development.
-On a higher level, automation of threat modeling processes can improve the overall product security and ensure fast development.
+On an organizational level, automation of threat modeling processes can improve the overall product security and ensure fast development.